Why is there an Ag Order?

 Why is Farm Bureau membership required?

-Membership organizations would be working against the interests of their own members by providing services for non-members.
-SDRILG is affiliated with the Farm Bureau and was created to be a third-party group solely as a member benefit offering a path to compliance for runoff regulations.
+SDRILG is affiliated with the Farm Bureau and was created to be a third-party group solely as a benefit for Farm Bureau members by offering an easy path to compliance for runoff regulations.
+It is not a reasonable expectation that a membership organization would provide services to non-members.

 What if I would rather not be a Farm Bureau member?